Asmod4n/mruby-argon2/README.md

 Notes
 =====
-Password and secret arguments are cleared after use, if you have to use them afterwards in your mruby app you have to duplicate them before usage.
+Password and secret arguments are cleared after successfull use (they shouldn't be touched if you pass the wrong arguments, so you can retry them), if you have to use them afterwards in your mruby app you have to duplicate them before usage.
 This is done so secrets cannot be leaked by accident.

 ```ruby